 Mini-gastric bypass, being less complicated, can be easily revised, converted, or reversed.
 However, that is not generally preferred in the case of gastric bypass as the procedure is complicated and risky.

-Traditional gastric bypass reversal can be done on a carefully selected patient population if there are no alternative strategies available.
-[9]Surgery for Obesity and Related Diseases
+Traditional gastric bypass reversal can be done on a carefully selected patient population if there are no alternative strategies available.[9]

 Food Tolerance

 Food tolerance is better in patients who undergo a mini-gastric bypass as compared to traditional gastric bypass.
 Both approaches result in equal weight loss over a period of two years.

 However, due to less complexity and lower cost, the mini-gastric bypass is now emerging as the preferred choice of procedure.

-Check these links to know the clinical outcome of both procedures: Gastric bypass and mini-gastric bypass success rates
+Check these links to know the clinical outcome of both procedures: Gastric bypass and mini-gastric bypass success rates.

-The candidates should, however, discuss their eligibility with the specialists before making a decision.
 To observe significant weight loss, it is important in the case of both surgeries to follow the dietary guidelines and take supplements.